CEU-Economics-and-Business/ECBS-5148-Data-Architecture/_episodes/04-serialization.md

 ---
-title: "Space and Data Serialization"
+title: "Data Serialization for Ease of Sharing"
 teaching: 130
 exercises: 70
 questions: